DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/dfrobot-2x2a-dc-motor-shield.md

 ::::

-**THIS BOARD HAS NO CURRENT SENSE!** Refer to the `reference/hardware/motorboards/motor-board-config:current sense and sense factor`{.interpreted-text role="ref"} section for further information.
+**THIS BOARD HAS NO CURRENT SENSE!** Refer to the `reference/hardware/motorboards/motor-board-config:current sense and sense factor` section for further information.

 This is another L298 based board with inadequate cooling.
 Fan and/or heat sink recommended.
 Max current realistically 1.3A.
 This board has NO